Running online events

 For online sign up events with a URL set, the online event location name is not clickable when accessed through Connect.

-Please note that the event confirmation email for an event with a set meeting URL, no QR code is surfaced.
+Please note that in the event confirmation email for an event with a set meeting URL, no QR code is surfaced.
 QR codes are present only when no URL is present.